SAND CAT

 Habitat and Threat

-Sand cats have recently become more scattered and their habitant now are in separate group lives.
-They live in very specific areas of the Sahara desert, North Pakistan, the Arabian Peninsula and the western coast of the Caspian Sea.
+in separate group lives.
+They live in very specific areas of the Sahara desert,

 Action

 All religion should promote cat welfare (animal welfare).
 If a religion doesn’t not promote animal welfare then is it not worth being part of it.
-Abraham Lincoln once said;
+Abraham Lincoln once said;“I care not much for a man’s religion whose dog and cat are not better for it”.

-Muslim believe sand cat to have accompanied Prophet Muhammad throughout his journey on the Sahara desert, because of this sand cats are respected by the Muslims.
+sand cat to have accompanied Prophet Muhammad throughout his journey on the

 No comments: